wyomingw4w/wyomingw4w.org/_pages/faq.md

 Women for Women is all-volunteer.
 That means all donated funds, excepting negligible amounts for stamps, P.O.
-Box fees, etc., go entirely to help women pay for the cost of the abortion.
+Box fees, etc., go entirely to help people pay for the cost of the abortion.
 See our [About Us](/about) page for more information.

 ## Where can I get affordable birth control?

 If you have health insurance, ask your insurer about coverage.
 All Affordable Care Act (a.k.a.
-Obamacare) compliant plans must cover contraceptive methods and counseling for all women.
+Obamacare) compliant plans must cover contraceptive methods and counseling.
 These plans must cover [birth control services](https://www.plannedparenthood.org/learn/birth-control) without charging a co-payment or co-insurance when they’re provided by